dlab-berkeley/cornerstone-2015-unix-FUNdamentals/day_three/0-4_history.md

 index 0000000..e69de29
 ~~~

-So we can see that the file was fine before commit `dffe554`, and that it was ruined by some schmuck named `Dillon Niederhut`
+So we can see that the file was fine before commit `dffe554`, and that it was
+ruined by some schmuck named `Dillon Niederhut`

 ## Recovering old files

-To get a file back to its old state, call checkout with the commit hash and the file name
+To get a file back to its old state, call checkout with the commit hash and the
+file name. *Every committed version of a file will always be available!*
+(Unless you work very hard to get rid of it.)

->When you do this on your own computers, keep in mind the hash will be different
+> When you do this on your own computers, keep in mind the hash will be different

 ~~~{.input}
 git checkout 07f5ba5 README
 ~~~

-and now if you look at the README file, you'll see it (and it alone!) has gone back to the way it was before the bug
+Now if you look at the README file, you'll see it (and it alone!) has gone
+back to the way it was before the bug

 ~~~{.output}
 Temporary git repository